 It carries a small risk of uterine perforation, which could lead to surgery.
 Perforation occurs in 0.1 percent of users (1/1000) but is more likely if you are breastfeeding.

 It might cause copper excess.
 The amount of copper potentially released from a copper IUD is small compared to the amount we obtain from foods such as dark chocolate.
 Nevertheless, some IUD users report anxiety and attribute it to possible copper toxicity.
 There’s very little research (like so many things in women’s health) but one study did find that IUD users have higher serum copper compared to non-users.
 Copper excess is more likely to be a problem if you are deficient in zinc, so your doctor may want to test your zinc and copper levels before inserting an IUD.
 Users of hormonal birth control also have higher serum copper but for a different reason.
 Synthetic estrogen causes the body to retain copper.
 (IUD-induced anxiety could also be a vagal nerve response to the IUD or the string.)

 An IUD cannot protect against STIs (sexually transmitted infections).

 The bottom line about the copper IUD or ParaGard

-The copper IUD does not contain contraceptive drugs or suppress hormones and is one of the few available non-hormonal methods of birth control.
+The copper IUD does not contain contraceptive drugs or suppress hormones and is one of the few non-hormonal methods of birth control currently available.